no-defun-allowed/cl-simd/README.md

 cl-simd
 =========

-This library implements SSE intrinsic functions for ECL and SBCL.
+This library implements Streaming SIMD Extension intrinsic functions for ECL and SBCL.
-It provides access to SSE2 instructions (which are nowadays supported by any CPU compatible with x86-64) in the form of _intrinsic functions_, similar to the way adopted by modern C compilers.
+It provides access to SSE2 instructions (which are nowadays supported by any CPU compatible with x86-64), as well as SSE3, SSSE, SSE4.1, SSE4.2 instructions.
+They are implemented in the form of _intrinsic functions_, similar to the way adopted by modern C compilers.
 It also provides some lisp-specific functionality, like setf-able intrinsics for accessing lisp arrays.